Eating Disorder Programme at The Bridge

 Once clients have acknowledged that there is a problem, we are here to help them in a range of different ways.
 Our qualified therapists offer a wide range of therapies to get to the root of the issue and deal with any traumas.
 The Bridge is a safe place to rest and recover while receiving therapy and practical support on how to live free of food and body image issues.”

-Here are some examples of how we’ve recently helped clients with these issues.
+Read on for some examples of how we’ve recently helped clients with these issues.

-Overcoming problems with binging and purging
+with binging and purging

 We recently helped a 17 year old (E), who was binging and purging.